Local-first builder utility: DriftCheck by A2ZAI

 • Score quality, safety, latency, and cost deltas from before vs after.

-• Generate a benchmark card page builders can link in launch posts and READMEs.
+• Generate a proof card page builders can link in launch posts and READMEs.

 Week 3